pkarsy/AutomaticSchoolBellTimer/README.md

 - A connector for the bell connection.
 PHOTO TODO
 - ON/OFF switch
 - Optionally an indicator LED.
 When the LED blinks the ESP cannot connect to WIFI.
 You can bye them ready with cables and resistor, or solder one yourself.
 See the dedicated paragraph on how to install it.
+- Dual tape to fix the , hot glue or UV glue or epoxy putty for the

 ## STEP 8.
 Assembling the circuit
 the ESP32 is already connected with the DS3231 from step 3